ray-project/ray/doc/tutorial.md

 add.remote(ray.put(1), ray.put(2))
 ```

-Remote functions never return actual values, they always return object
+Remote functions never return actual values, they always return object IDs.
-references.

 When the remote function is actually executed, it operates on Python objects.
-That is, if the remote function was called with any object references, the
+That is, if the remote function was called with any object IDs, the
-Python objects corresponding to those object references will be retrieved and
+Python objects corresponding to those object IDs will be retrieved and
 passed into the actual execution of the remote function.

 ### Blocking computation